It’s the longest day of the year! which was the working title for a piece we composed many years ago on the longest day of the year.

 The search for low sounds in the universe of found instruments is always a challenge.
-It usually means finding something big, like long lengths of PVC pipes, which can be inconvenient to transport.
-However, the depth of sound and low range of the right apple cider jug is worth the trouble of collecting, cleaning, and carefully transporting.
+It usually means finding something big, like long lengths of PVC pipes, which can be difficult for touring.
+For bottle sounds, the depth and low range of the perfect gallon jug is worth the trouble of collecting, cleaning, and carefully transporting.

 The sound of struck glass cider jugs tuned with water will form the bass line of this new song.
 I’ve been using a bouncy ball impaled on the end of a knitting needle as a mallet, allowing me to literally bounce from note to note with the odd double/triple bounce for ornamentation.